Sierrawastaken/Kyuta-bot/README.md

 * ServerInfo

     Before using serverInfo you have to be listening to a server, once you are listening just run `k!serverInfo` to bring up and embed with important information on the server.
-If `detailedInfo` in `config.json` is set to true more sensitve information will be displayed that could possible cause issues if public.
+If `detailedInfo` in `config.json` is set to true, more sensitve information will be displayed that could possibly cause issues if public.

     <p align="center">
         <img src="https://cdn.discordapp.com/attachments/961825797281284137/999102276511748116/Screenshot_2022-07-19_165529.png?size=4096">